First posted, August 2016

 While we cleared out our yard, the airmen from the barracks were cleaning up the rest of the base.
 That took several days.
 Hundreds of trees had been knocked over.
-One by one they pulled the trees out to the streets, chained them up behind big trucks, and then dragged them from wherever, across the base to the family quarters, and down C street right past our house.
+One by one they pulled the trees out to the streets, chained them up behind big trucks, and dragged them from wherever, across the base to the family quarters, and down C street right past our house.

 It was like a parade that went on and on just for our benefit.
 The trucks turned by our house onto the side street, and pulled the trees the two blocks to the cliff.
 There they pushed them over, and watched them go crashing and rolling down toward the ocean.
 After the first day the muddy roots left a trail of thickening hardened mud all the way down C Street and around the corner to the cliff.

-A day or so later, when the air police let us leave our neighborhood, I walked down by the high school just to see what else had happened.
+A day or so later, when the air police let us leave our neighborhood, I walked down past the high school just to see what else had happened.
 The school and the newer houses and offices with the flat hurricane-proof roofs looked fine.

-But across from the school, where the temporary offices had been, all that was left was big long piles of torn up lumber and soggy papers.
+But across from the school, where the temporary offices had been, all that remained was big long piles of torn up lumber and soggy papers.
 Betsy had smashed every one of those old wooden buildings into so many tons of matchsticks.

 A few days later, I went back to the flying club and did some work there, helping the mechanics while they were working on the little club planes.
 That afternoon Howard took me up again in the Aeronca Champ.
 We flew along the coast toward San Juan.

 When we passed Arecibo, I looked down.
 There by the water, where the big rusty patch had been, I saw what resembled a huge spread-out junk pile, with paper and sticks and mud all strewn along the beach.

 I tapped Howard and pointed.
 He nodded, and shouted over the engine noise, “Bye-Bye shantytown.”